 The two government-wide statements report the County's net position and how it has changed.
-Net position is the difference between the County's total assets and total liabilities.
-Measuring net position is one way to gage the County's financial condition.
+Net position is the difference between the County's total assets and total liabilities plus deferred inflows of resources.
+Measuring net position is one way to gauge the County's financial condition.